kratisto/docs/pages/public_cloud/compute/start_instance_on_attached_volume/guide.en-us.md

 >> +--------------------------------------+---------------+--------+------+----------------------------------------+
 >> ```
 >>
->> List volumes on the server to ensure it is correctly attached.
+>> List the volume on the server to make sure it's properly attached.
 >>
 >> ```console
 >> $ openstack server volume list InstanceTest